dneumann20/Skadi/README.md

 This app consists of 2 different apps used by the Polar M600 smartwatch and a mobile phone, each of them will be referred here as companion apps.

 ## Prerequisites
-* ADB Manager
+* Linux OS
-* Android SDK / JDK
+* Android JDK
-* Android Studio or other preferred SDK
+* Android Studio or other preferred IDE (includes Android SDK and adb Manager)
+* Wear OS Android app to pair smartphone and smartwatch
+* Debugging activated in both devices

 ## Setup
+The companion apps assume, that both

 Open the SDK, connect each device.
 When using Android Studio, use the dropdown with the options "wear" and "mobile" and choose the right device name to compile the app on the respective device type.